hootsuite/token-ui/README.md

 ### Add/Delete/Update tokens

-You can easily add/update/delete tokens to your TokenUIViewController using the API methods:
+You can easily add/update/delete tokens to your TokenUIViewController using the following API methods:

 ```
 open func addToken(_ startIndex: Int, text: String) -> TokenInformation